 TORKINGTON PRIMARY SCHOOL: The school prides itself on its quiet position backing on to countryside stretching towards the Peaks.
 Torkington is on the eastern edge of Hazel Grove near where the bypass would join the A6-Airport Relief Road.
-The bypass would plough across a field around 200 metres behind the primary school.
+The bypass would plough across a field around 200 metres behind the primary school buildings and 160 metres from the edge of its grounds.
 Sheep often graze there now and Ochrelay Brook meanders between trees.
 This is a peaceful corner of Hazel Grove.
 Long may it remain dual-carriageway free.
 (Picture by Google of school entrance.)

 OFFERTON HALL NURSERY SCHOOL AND LISBURNE SCHOOL: Both these schools adjoin Dial Park Primary School, Offerton featured above.
 Lisburne School , which caters for complex needs, has been judged “outstanding” by Ofsted.
 The nursery school also gets top rating.
 The bypass route will tear apart the tranquil green fields around these schools.